-Slight Harm ⊠ Moderate Harm \Box Extreme Harm \square In this context, a c definition of the above terms is as follows:
+In this context, a definition of the above terms is as follows:

-Slight harm Outbreak of fire unlikely to result in serious

-injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).

-Moderate harm Outbreak of fire could foreseeably result in

-injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.

-Extreme harm Significant potential for serious injury or

-death of one or more occupants.

-Accordingly, it is considered that the risk to life from fire at these premises is:

-Trivial oximes Tolerable oximes Moderate oximes Substantial oximes Intolerable oximes

-Comments:

-In conclusion, the likelihood of a fire is at a medium level of risk prior to the implementation of the action plan because of the normal fire hazards that have been highlighted within the risk assessment.

-When future refurbishments are carried out, there are a number of observations that would improve the building.
-These observations can be found at the end of this document on page 37/38.
+Low Unusually low likelihood of fire because of negligible potential sources of ignition.

+Medium Normal fire hazards (e.g., potential ignition sources) for this type of occupancy, with fire hazards generally subject to appropriate controls (other than minor shortcomings).
+High Lack of adequate controls applied to one or more significant fire hazards, such as to result in significant increase in likelihood of fire. fire protection and procedura e premises and the occupants, as well as the all arrangements observed at the time of this asidered that the consequences for life safety Slight Harm ⊠ Moderate e Harm □ Extreme Harm □ In this context, a definition of Slight harm the above terms is as follows: Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
+Extreme harm Significant potential for serious injury or death of one or more occupants.
+Accordingly, it is considered is: that the risk to life from fire at these premises Trivial ⊠ Tolerable □ Mo oderate Substantial Intolerable Comments: In conclusion, the likelihood fire incidents are recorded f d of a fire is at a low level of risk.
+No reported for this block.